Pavel-Kravchenko/evolution-simulation-pipeline_Ne_and_generations/README.md

 # evolution-simulation-pipeline_Ne_and_generations
-This is the evolution simulator to compute populations with all possible ranges of Ne, generations and mutations
+This is the evolution simulator to compute populations with all possible ranges of Ne, generations and mutations.
+It creates the range of sequences with different evolution parameters

-This pipeline is the part of bioengineering and bioinformatics faculty coursework, it creates the range of sequences with different evolution parameters
+This pipeline is the part of bioengineering and bioinformatics faculty coursework

 ## Before you start